 speaking aboriginal language guide

-You may have encountered the term ‘Aboriginal’ being mentioned in discussions, but are you familiar with the proper way to pronounce it?
+You may have come across the term ‘Aboriginal’ in conversations, but do you know the correct way to pronounce it?

 There is often confusion surrounding this word, and it's important to navigate it with sensitivity and accuracy.